 Things to Do in Riverside Heights

 Pick up indie records or rare CDs at Steelworker Records.
 Stroll around Duran Park or Plymouth Park with the kids and dogs.
 Sign up for pottery or glass classes at Taylor Art Studio.
-Attend events like Kids Outdoor Movement Adventures on a sunny day, or sign up for early childhood education classes at Community Roots Collective.
+Sign up for early childhood education classes at Community Roots Collective.
 Get your fill of some of the best burgers in Tampa like Thee Bacon One or Thee Big Smack at Thee Burger Spot.
 Chow down on an Arepa with Cheese, Salchipapa sandwich, or Paisa Rice at Mom’s Mary Restaurant.
 Or check out Woven Water Brewing Co for locally-brewed beers like the Bleue Cloud hard seltzer or a Peanut Better & Jelly Super Fruited Sour ale.

 - Home Price: $131,633 median purchase price; $958 median monthly rent